bcobo/SIRENA/doc/SIRENA.rst

 **2) Noise spectrum and weight matrices generation**

-In :ref:`gennoisespec`, the data is analysed record by record: if there are events present, this tool :ref:`finds <detect>` and rejects them, keeping only the pulse-free intervals of a size given by the input parameter :option:`intervalMinSamples` (the hidden :option:`pulse_length` input parameter establishes which part of the record is rejected due to a found pulse).
-If no events are present, the record is divided into pulse-free intervals sized also by this parameter.
+In :ref:`gennoisespec`, data analysis is performed on a per-record basis.
+When events are detected within a record, this tool :ref:`finds <detect>` and filters them out, retaining only the pulse-free intervals whose size is determined by the input parameter :option:`intervalMinSamples` (the hidden input parameter :option:`pulse_length` further specifies the portion of the record rejected due to a detected pulse).
+In cases where no events are present, the record is divided into pulse-free intervals, the size of which is also controlled by this parameter.

 Once the pulse-free intervals have been defined, a long noise interval is built by putting together these pulse-free intervals in order to calculate the noise baseline.
 Moreover, if :option:`rmNoiseInterval` = yes the noise intervals whose standard deviation is too high are discarded.